HubTou/PyLists4C/DOC.md

 LIST* MyList = NULL;
 ```

-LISTs should only be allocated through the library's functions, so don't use static LIST objects (eg: LIST MyList).
+LISTs should only be allocated through the library's functions, so don't use static LIST objects (eg: LIST MyList) or you won't be able to have empty LISTs, to change the first *element* easily or to clear your LIST...

 ### ETYPE type
 It's defined like this: